nfsu/NFS/README.md

 	}
 	buf.dealloc();
 ```
 If you've acquired your ROM, you have to load it into memory, so the program can read and modify it.
-This buffer can be deleted afterwards (and written to a folder, to save all changes made).
+This buffer can be deleted once you don't want to use the FileSystem anymore.
 NDS is a header file with the most important information about the ROM; such as, where the code and files are located and the name of the ROM.
 ### Converting the ROM into a FileSystem
 A ROM is like a ZIP; except it is used for storing game data (models, images, sounds, palettes, maps, binary data, text, code and more).
 This means that it stores the file names into the ROM; which we can use to extract the files we need and where they are.
 Above, you could see that converting to a FileSystem is done by simply using the constructor; so even fs = nds; is okay.